codeforpdx/recordexpungPDX/doc/docker.md

     docker swarm init

 This command designates your system as a "swarm manager" so that it can interact with other nodes in a network.
-We don't do this in our dev environment, but it is required to deploy and run a docker stack locally.
+We don't work with multiple nodes in our dev environment, but the command is required to deploy and run a docker stack locally.
 If your setup has multiple IP addresses e.g. if you are running a linux VM in Windows, you will need to include the --advertise-addr option.
 More information here: https://docs.docker.com/v17.09/engine/reference/commandline/swarm_init

 To build and start the containers, do: